 Securing the fixation plate into the abdomen once properly placed (the tip should be approximately 1cm from the skin to prevent ischemia).

-4. Observing the patient for signs of complications and reporting them to the physician.
+4. Observe the patient for signs of complications and report them to the physician.

 Health Education for Patient with PEG Tubes/RIG Tubes